 - Soak affected digit in warm water, several times daily.

-- Topical antiseptic may be prescribed for localised, minor infection.
+- Topical antiseptic may be prescribed for a localised, minor infection.

 - Oral antibiotics may be necessary for severe or prolonged bacterial infection; often a tetracycline, such as doxycycline, is prescribed.

-- Consider early treatment with aciclovir in case of severe herpes simplex infection.
+- Consider early treatment with aciclovir in case of severe herpes simplex infection (herpetic whitlow).